A Little Energy Goes a Long Way: Build an Energy-Efficient, Accurate Spiking Neural Network from Convolutional Neural Network: Experiment

 \subsection{Experimental Settings}

-We work with two classification benchmarks, CIFAR-10 and CIFAR-100, on the VGG-16 \cite{VGG:2014} architecture\footnote{We also conducted experiments on other architectures such as VGG-19, with the results similar as we report for VGG-16.}, with the max-pooling layers replaced by average pooling layers for the latter being more accessible for SNNs.
-We trained CNNs using Tensorflow by having a batch-normalization layer after each convolutional layer.
+We work with both image datasets (CIFAR-10/100 \cite{cifar10:2007} and ImageNet \cite{ILSVRC15}) and DVS datasets (CIFAR-10-DVS \cite{li2017cifar10dvs}) on several architectures \cite{VGG:2014} (VGG-16, VGG-19, and VGG-7).
 All the experiments are conducted on a CentOS Linux machine with two 2080Ti GPUs and 11 GB memory.